-One could argue that the characterization of extensive-form rationalizability (resp., prudent rationalizability) by iterated conditional strict (resp., weak) dominance falls short of showing that one can capture sophisticated extensive-form reasoning in the normal form.
+One could argue that the characterization of strong rationalizability (resp., prudent rationalizability) by iterated conditional strict (resp., weak) dominance falls short of showing that sophisticated extensive-form reasoning can be captured in the normal form.
 This is because we condition on normal-form information sets corresponding to information sets of a \emph{given} dynamic game with unawareness.
 In our context, a relevant normal-form information set consists of the subset of partial strategy profiles inducing a path through an information set in a \emph{given} dynamic game with unawareness.
-Thus, we implicitly make use of extensive-form structures in the definition of iterated conditional strict (resp., weak) dominance when conditioning on normal-form information sets.
-In contrast, for standard games without unawareness, Shimoji and Watson (1998) show that generically they can capture sophisticated reasoning embodied in extensive-form rationalizability by iterated elimination of conditionally strictly dominated strategies in the normal form using more generally any normal-form information set, i.e., normal-form information sets for which there exists \emph{some} game in extensive-form with an information set that corresponds to it (Mailath, Samuelson, and Swinkels, 1993).
+Thus, we implicitly use extensive-form structures in the definition of iterated conditional strict (resp., weak) dominance when conditioning on normal-form information sets.
+In contrast, for standard games without unawareness, Shimoji and Watson (1998) show that sophisticated reasoning embodied in strong rationalizability can be captured by iterated elimination of conditionally strictly dominated strategies in the normal form using more generally any normal-form information set, i.e., normal-form information sets for which there exists \emph{some} game in extensive form with a corresponding information set and that normal form (Mailath, Samuelson, and Swinkels, 1993).
 Such a result is elusive for games with unawareness since normal-form information sets must also encode awareness that crucially depends on the extensive form.
-A potential remedy would be to use a different solution concept that does not make use of extensive-form structure even though it somehow captures sophisticated reasoning in the extensive-form.
-For standard games such a solution concept is iterated admissibility.
+A potential remedy would be to use a different solution concept that does not use the extensive-form structure, even though it somehow captures sophisticated reasoning in the extensive form.
+Iterated admissibility is such a solution concept for standard games without unawareness.
 Indeed, Brandenburger and Friedenberg (2011) show that for standard dynamic games with perfect recall, iterated admissibility coincides with iterated conditional weak dominance at every level.
 Thus, by an inductive application of Lemma 4 of Pearce (1984), in standard games without unawareness, prudent rationalizability coincides with iterated admissibility in the associated normal form at every level/iteration.
-However, as we demonstrate, for dynamic games with unawareness the appropriate definition of iterated admissibility must make use of information sets as well.
-This is due to the fact that information sets in dynamic games with unawareness do not only model a player's information in the standard sense but also her awareness.
-The player's awareness of strategies is crucial for admissibility since for instance at the first level, a player cautiously considers possible any of the opponents' strategies only to the extent that she is aware of them.
+However, as we demonstrate, in dynamic games with unawareness the appropriate definition of iterated admissibility must make use of information sets as well.
+This is because information sets in dynamic games with unawareness not only model a player's information in the standard sense but also her awareness.
+The player's awareness of strategies is crucial for admissibility since, for instance, at the first level, a player cautiously considers possible any of the opponents' strategies only to the extent that she is aware of them.
 We define iterated admissibility for games with unawareness and show that in dynamic games with unawareness, iterated admissibility is conceptually closer to iterated conditional weak dominance because it cannot be independent of the awareness encoded in information sets of the extensive form.
 We show that prudent rationalizability is characterized by iterated admissibility in games with unawareness.